Talcum Powder Lawsuit

 May 2020: Johnson & Johnson pulls baby powder from shelves in U.S. and Canada

 On May 19, 2020, Johnson & Johnson announced that it will no longer sell its talcum-based powder in the U.S. and Canada.
 Sales have dropped by more than 60% in the last three years as the company is facing thousands of lawsuits and billions of dollars in damages of ovarian cancer and other claims.
 The company is facing almost 19,400 lawsuits related to claims that its talcum powder caused cancer.
-It has been ordered to pay billions of dollars in damages in several jury trials but has appealed to each of them.
+Several jury trials ordered Johnson & Johnson to pay billions of dollars in damages.
 While the company maintains that decades of scientific medical experts have found the product to be safe, several other studies have found asbestos in the product—including a study performed by one of J&J’s own experts.
 Johnson & Johnson will still sell its cornstarch-based baby powder in the U.S. and Canada.

-If you’ve lost a loved one or have been diagnosed with ovarian cancer, contact a Talcum Powder Lawsuit Lawyer at 800-359-5690 to discuss your legal claim against Johnson & Johson.
-The Carlson Law Firm is accepting ovarian cancer clients nationwide.
+If you have questions about how to file a talcum powder lawsuit, contact a Talcum Powder Lawsuit Lawyer at 800-359-5690 to discuss your legal claim against Johnson & Johnson.

-Who is most at risk for developing ovarian cancer from talcum powder?
+Who is most at risk for developing ovarian cancer from baby powder?

 Women who have been applying talcum powder regularly in the genital area have an increased risk of developing ovarian cancer.
-When talcum powder is applied on the genitals, talc particles may travel from the vagina into the ovaries where they remain trapped.
+When a person uses talc on or near the genitals, talc particles may travel from the vagina into the ovaries where they remain trapped.
 The trapped talc particles can cause inflammation, leading to the growth of cancer cells.
 The longer talc is used for this purpose, the more likely someone is to develop ovarian cancer.
-Research studies have found that women who have used talcum powder are about 30 percent more likely to be diagnosed with ovarian cancer than women who have not.
+Research studies say women who use talcum powder are about 30% more likely to receive an ovarian cancer diagnosis than women who don’t.